 From 2007 through 2012, Beck partnered with writer/performer Frank Conniff to produce a live comedy and cartoon revue, Cartoon Dump, at the Steve Allen Theatre in Hollywood.

 Beck is presently a programming consultant to Warner Home Video (Popeye, Looney Tunes), and has curated classic cartoons for Universal Home Video (Woody Woodpecker and Friends), CBS Home Entertainment (Mighty Mouse: The New Adventures), and Shout Factory.
 Beck edited The 100 Greatest Looney Tunes Cartoons (Insight Editions) in 2010.
-His latest book, The Spongebob Squarepants Experience was published in September 2013.
-He is presently writing a book on The Art of Dreamworks’ Mr. Peabody and Sherman for 2014.
+His most recent books include The Spongebob Squarepants Experience (2013) and The Art of Dreamworks’ Mr. Peabody and Sherman (2014).

 Beck is currently teaching animation history at Woodbury University in Burbank California, writing and editing two blogs: Cartoon Research and Animation Scoop, and regularly screens animation programs at The CineFamily (Silent Movie Theatre) in the Melrose/Fairfax district.

 Jerry appeared on G4′s Attack of the Show in 2010.
 He also appeared on: